This is the time of the year for drawing around a log fire, lighting up the candles and passing on well remembered tales. Here is such a one…

 The story that follows was told to me a long time ago by a very old man: he’d been a priest.
 And before that a curate – back in the days when all the travelling was on horseback, or by pony and trap.
 His living was in the far west – one of the townlands: a close community with traditional rural ways.
 At that time he was companion to an elderly priest – one who was schooled in the old beliefs.
 This priest did his job well, and was much liked and respected by his scattered flock.

-Shortly before Christmas an elderly parishioner fell sick and seemed close to dying.
+Shortly before Samhain an elderly parishioner fell sick and seemed close to dying.
 The priest was conscientious and visited often.
-The man lingered on, until one night – Christmas Eve it was – the priest had the call: the man was getting near his last breath.
+The man lingered on, until one night – Samhain Eve it was – the priest had the call: the man was getting near his last breath.
 It was a long journey, and close to midnight, but the priest and his curate set out in the trap.
 Both men were sleepy and could hardly keep from nodding off, but the horse seemed to know the way – he had travelled it so many times – and the both of them woke with a start to find they were near their destination.
 But there was something strange: on the road in front of them, and walking the same way, there was a figure.
 It was dressed in black, and a hood covered its head.
 It walked slowly and – as they came nearer – they realised that it was playing a fiddle as it walked.
 They could hear a strange music coming from the figure: a plaintiff, unearthly air.
 They had the protection of the Book and Bell with them, but they both experienced an uncomfortable feeling in their stomachs, as though they were in the presence of something dark and powerful.
 They could only follow – the black figure set a slow pace and walked straight up the centre of the road: there was no way they could get past.

 Eventually they came to the farm lane.
 Before they could turn up the trackway the figure stopped, and faced them.
 He put his fiddle down on the paving with the bow over the fingerboard.
 Then he addressed the priest directly in a voice that echoed from the darkness: